-A mixed-state ensemble is a random variable valued in MState d
+A mixed-state ensemble is a random variable valued in MState d.
+That is,

 Equations